 - in people with a history of cardiovascular disease, a reduction in cardiovascular morbidity and mortality.

-However, ANSES reiterates that prevention of cardiovascular diseases is mainly based on health and dietary measures, combining a varied and balanced diet with regular physical activity.
+However, ANSES reiterates that prevention of cardiovascular diseases is mainly based on health and dietary measures, combining a diverse and balanced diet with regular physical activity.

 Lastly, EPA and DHA are also involved in the prevention of age-related macular degeneration (AMD).
 Indeed, a deficiency in these fatty acids may increase the risk of AMD.